How to Give a Painless Injection

 Onset has a dosage pen that allows you to dial in the amount of bicarbonate you will exchange for anesthetic from a standard anesthetic carpule.
 They currently only have recommendations for lidocaine, which is .18cc for a standard carpule.
 The downside to using Onset is the cost – it runs about five dollars per injection.

-If you decide to do the buffering yourself, you’ll need Luer Lock draw syringes, needles and a sodium bicarbonate solution.
-The process is to simply draw out anesthetic and replace it with the same amount of sodium bicarbonate.
-It’s kind of a hassle, but it will save you a few dollars per injection; and when you do as many as we do, that can add up fast.
+If you do the buffering yourself, you’ll need Luer Lock draw syringes, needles, and a sodium bicarbonate solution.
+The process involves drawing out an anesthetic and replacing it with the same amount of sodium bicarbonate.
+It’s a hassle, but it will save you a few dollars per injection, and when you do as many as we do, that can add up fast.

 However, just buffering the solution will not completely take the burn out of an injection.
 The other cause of the burning sensation is the buildup of fluid under the surface of the tissue.